 Conversely, a large magazine will plan on spending more for the same rights.
-Also, non-profit groups and charities tend to believe that they should pay less for purchases.
-Whether you agree or not is up to you.
+Non-profit groups and charities tend to believe that they should pay less for purchases.

 The final factor in determining the price of your photographs and licensing is you.
 If you are a hobbyist and someone offers you $25 for the use of a photo and you are happy with that, then take it.
 If you are trying to make a living with your photography, you probably won't be able to take such small sums unless the rights or the buyer meet specific criteria and you're feeling charitable.

 Only a few photographers are paid the way you probably imagine.
 Every one of them put in their time working for lower sums before they reached the "big leagues."

 It's important to recognize how digital photography has changed the photography market as a whole.
 Many photographers have felt the effects of a new society in which the masses have the ability to make a decent photograph.
 This is because cameras do so much of the work and you do not need to spend big money on higher megapixels (even though 'quality' goes beyond the size of a camera's sensor).